UKPLab/acl2024-dapr/README.md

 ```
 > It requires JDK (openjdk>=11).
 One can install it via conda by `conda install openjdk=11`.
 ## Pre-Built Data
 The building processes above require relative large memory for the large datasets.
-The loading part after this data building is cheap though (the collections will be loaded on the fly).
+The loading part after this data building is cheap though (the collections will be loaded on the fly via Python generators).
 The budgets are listed below (with 12 multi-processes):
 | Dataset    | Memory |  Time |
 | -------- | ------- | ------- |
 | NaturalQuestions  | 25.6GB    | 39min    |